 Train travel in India can be intimidating.
 It can be confusing to navigate the Indian Railway system, but once you figure it out, it isn’t so bad at all.
 The thing about India train travel is that it is always overbooked and very busy.

-Train Travel in India
+India Train Travel Tips

 The easiest way to book a ticket on India Rail is to do so online at http://www.irctc.co.in/ Make sure to have a printer handy to print out your ticket.

-**Update** Since writing this article, we’ve learned of ClearTrip, it looks like a far more streamlined way to book tickets.
+**Update** Since writing this article, we’ve learned of ClearTrip, It looks like a far more streamlined way to book tickets.

 The first thing that you will need to know about train travel in India is the class system.

-You need to know that difference between classes when you book your ticket or you may end up on a very uncomfortable journey.
+You need to know that the difference between classes when you book your ticket or you may end up on a very uncomfortable journey.